Myyscarlett/Automobile-Price-Prediction/README.md

 # Automobile-Price-Prediction

-This repository contains the data, code in R, and repotr for a machine learning project predicting automobile prices using regression trees, Random Forests, and Gradient Boosting, with insights into key price-determining factors.
-It is the Final project for MGSC 661 - Multivariate Statcl Analysis (Data Anlytics and AI for business).
+This repository includes the data, R code, and report for a machine learning project focused on predicting automobile prices using regression trees, Random Forests, and Gradient Boosting.
+The project provides insights into key factors influencing automobile prices.
+It serves as the final project for MGSC 661 - Multivariate Statistical Analysis (Data Analytics and AI for Business).

 ## Overview